Salmonella in Milk review

 Commentary

 One can wonder why no one has ever published anything in a scientific journal about how safe unpasteurized dairy is, but always about how not safe unpasteurized dairy is.
 The reason is, of course, that unpasteurized dairy is many times more unsafe.
-There has been a lot of scientific research into the of unpasteurized dairy versus pasteurized dairy.
+There has been a lot of scientific research into the nutritional values of unpasteurized dairy versus pasteurized dairy.
 It is clear that there is no difference in that area.

 Source